-If anyone were to look at my life, they would see a man at odds with the world but seemingly making it work.
+If anyone were to look at my life they would see a man at odds with the world but seemingly making it work.
 I wish that were true.
 I wish I were the Conan the Barbarian type that could swim against the current, forging new paths everywhere I go, but that is not the case.
 In all actuality, it feels more like being at odds with myself.

-A year and a half ago, I was planning on proposing to a girl who is 14 years my junior.
+A year and a half ago I was planning on proposing to a girl who is 14 years my junior.
 I knew our relationship wasn’t the healthiest, but I was content to have this be the relationship to work on.
 I had already put in a lot of foot work to forward the relationship.
-Granted at the time of my plan, we were at a stalemate, but I figured that was just something that would have ironed itself out with time.
+Granted at the time of my plan, we were at an emotional stalemate, but I figured that was just something that would have ironed itself out with time.
 But due to our inability to communicate that properly, she found herself needing to leave.

 Now this is not a denigration of that woman, but a precursor to my life where it is now–twisted beyond recognition.
 When she left, I found myself seeking the rooms of 12 step meetings as often as possible.
 It was the only place I felt comfortable.
 I started attending the late night meeting on a regular basis, so as to avoid the silence and the empty half of a bed.
 I am still uncomfortable in my bed.
 Some nights I wish I could take someone home to fuck the ghost of my ex out from the ever chilling imprint of her body, but I am too shy and not very good at casual sex.
 So I just avoid going to sleep.
 Anyway, I digress.